 Ethnicity – whites and Asians have the highest risk;

-Genetics – those with family histories that include osteoporosis are at highest risk of developing it themselves;
+Genetics – those with family histories (for example in parents) that include osteoporosis are at highest risk of developing it themselves;

-Build – Individuals with small body frames are more at risk, as such a frame tends to indicate lower overall bone density and mass;
+Build – Individuals with small body frames are more at risk.
+This is because such a frame tends to indicate lower overall bone density and mass;

 Hormone levels – the risk of osteoporosis is correlated with the levels of certain hormones in the body.
-Lower sex hormone levels tend to increase the risk while higher levels of thyroid hormone can also increase the propensity to develop the disease;
+Lower sex hormone levels tend to increase the risk.
+Higher levels of thyroid hormone can also increase the propensity to develop the disease.
+Early menopause increases the risk because it is associated with lower levels of oestrogen;

-In addition, individuals who have undergone gastrointestinal surgery to reduce stomach size may lose some of their ability to absorb calcium and other important nutrients.
+Individuals who have undergone surgery to reduce stomach size may partially lose the ability to absorb calcium and other important nutrients.
 This in turn can increase the risk of developing osteoporosis;

 Certain types of medications have been shown to reduce the body’s ability to build new bone mass.
 For example, medications to reduce seizures or treat cancer have been observed to have this effect;

-Co-existing medical conditions – individuals with certain medical conditions may be unable to build sufficient new bone mass to replace that being lost.
+Co-existing medical conditions.
+Individuals with certain medical conditions may be unable to build sufficient new bone mass to replace that being lost.
 As a result, they may face a higher risk of osteoporosis.
-A few examples of these conditions would be cancer, lupus and rheumatoid arthritis;
+Some of these conditions would be cancer, lupus, rheumatoid arthritis, inflammatory bowel disease, malabsorption, chronic liver disease and chronic kidney disease;

 Some lifestyle choices can also increase osteoporosis risk.
 Leading a sedentary lifestyle (with too little weight bearing or resistance exercise in particular) can increase osteoporosis risk.